ofenrohr/ksquares/src/alphaDots/README.md

   generator is configured without MCTS, KSquare's Hard AI will be used instead.
 * (no MCTS) Finally, the game is played to its end by KSquare's Hard AI, so that the game's value can be calculated.
-* (with MCTS) The value is taken from the selected child in the Monte-Carlo tree.
+* (with MCTS) The value is taken from the root node in the Monte-Carlo tree.

 In summary the Stage Four dataset generator uses AlphaZero MCTS for exactly one move to minimize computational cost while still providing means to improve upon